 Have you ever been part of a team where someone didn’t pull his weight?
 How did you deal with that?

 These are behavioral questions that can tell you how a person works with peers.
 The best answer is the one that shows the intern can manage the situation and isn’t a tattletale: “I talked to the person, and when they still didn’t do the work, I picked up the slack and didn’t partner with him again.”

 Tell me about a time or situation when you’ve had to teach a concept to a peer or another person.

-Tells you: If you’d be hiring an intern with customer service skills.
-The best answers include patience, reading a peer’s level of understanding without judgment and addressing the learner’s needs at that moment.
+If you’re hiring an intern to work with customers, the best answers include patience, reading a peer’s level of understanding without judgment, and addressing the learner’s needs at that moment.